Accommodation in Yanbu

 In Yanbu Al-Sinaiyah, you can find houses and modern buildings.
 Note that Yanbu Al-Sinaiya has been experiencing continual and substantial growth for the past few years.

 Further, you will find the 'Royal Commission' where upper-class Saudis, as well as foreigners, such as Europeans, Americans and Asians, have settled.
-It is mainly a residential area and also hosts international restaurants, huge and modern shopping malls, supermarkets, hospitals, cafes, banks, etc. Its inhabitants have a more modern and free lifestyle.
+It is mainly a residential area and is also home to international restaurants, huge and modern shopping malls, supermarkets, hospitals, cafes, banks, etc. Its inhabitants have a more modern and free lifestyle.

 According to expatriates in Yanbu, the Royal Commission is the city's best neighbourhood.
 You can choose among properties which are found in the city centre, namely, Laayoune, Khalid, Subh and Bathna, etc.